 1. Add all ingredients except butter and salt and knead till a rough dough.
 You might need to add 2-3 teaspoons of water to bring it together.
 Then add salt and butter and knead till elastic, no need for window pane.
 Note that butter takes some time to knead in.

-2. Without proofing, divide into 6 portions about 65g each.
+2. Without proofing, divide into 7 portions about 60+g each.
 Roll into round doughs.
 Rest 20 min.

 3. Turn each dough over, fold into half.
 Roll into carrot shape.